calmm-js/partial.lenses/README.md

 * When setting to `undefined`, the element is removed from the resulting array, shifting all higher indices down by one.
 If the result would be an empty array, the whole result will be `undefined`.
+* When setting a defined value to an index that is higher than the length of the array, the missing elements will be filled with `null`.

 **NOTE:** There is a gotcha related to removing elements from an array.
 Namely, when the last element is removed, the result is `undefined` rather than an empty